 - The SoE scholarships are for continuing School of Engineering students only.
-This does not include incoming first-year or incoming transfer students.
+This does not include incoming first-year or new transfer students.

-- All applicants are required to submit an 1-2 page personal statement (on your engineering aspirations, leadership development, achievements, financial situation, etc.) in MS Word or PDF format.
+- All applicants are required to submit a 2-page (single- or double-space, your call) personal statement (on your engineering aspirations, leadership activities, personal and professional achievements, career pursuits, etc.) in MS Word or PDF format.

 - US residents are required to submit a FAFSA or a FAFSA Renewal form.
 International students who are not eligible to submit a FAFSA are required to submit a financial statement.
 See above for a description, under "Demonstrate Unmet Financial Needs".